-It is most often compared to Abracadabra + Liquity, combining the best of both protocols while innovating with key features like cross-margining, improved risk mechanisms, and lower minimum collateral ratios.
+It is most often compared to Abracadabra + Liquity, combining the best of both protocols while innovating with key features like portfolio borrowing, improved risk mechanisms, and lower minimum collateral ratios.

 Our native stablecoin, YUSD, is also hard pegged with multiple mechanisms to keep the price of YUSD as stable as possible.
 Yeti Finance has gone through an extensive auditing process for any potential vulnerabilities and exploits.

 The ability to redeem YUSD for collateral at face value (i.e. 1 YUSD for $1 of collateral) and the minimum collateral ratio of 110% create a price floor and price ceiling (respectively) through arbitrage opportunities.
 We call these "hard peg mechanisms" since they are based on direct processes.
 YUSD also benefits from less direct mechanisms for USD parity — called "soft peg mechanisms".

 One of these mechanisms is parity as a Schelling point.
 Since Yeti Finance treats YUSD as being equal to USD, parity between the two is an implied equilibrium state of the protocol.
 Another of these mechanisms is the borrowing fee on new debts.
 As redemptions increase (implying YUSD is below $1), so too does the baseRate — making borrowing less attractive which keeps new YUSD from hitting the market and driving the price below $1.

 Safety ratio is related to how “risky” a collateral is.
 Yield bearing stables have a safety ratio up to 1.05, while all non stablecoin collateral will have a safety ratio between 0 and 1. (i.e Highly liquid and trusted collateral will have a safety ratio of 1.0 while more risky collateral will have a safety ratio of 0.8 or 0.5.).
 It is a factor of liquidity on Avalanche, market cap, and oracle type.